Yyote/planner_base/README.md

 	```
 5. Now your `ModeController` is initialized and you can use it for controlling your modes!

+### Is there a full example of the code I can start from?

+Yes, there is a `src/test_main.cpp` file which you can use as an example.

 ### ModeController

 #### bool knob_state(enumT functional)